hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

 ===============

-In order to make this experience as convenient as possible for the students and the for the lecturer, it is requested that the lecturer (or any course responsible) would take the following actions:
+In order to make this experience as convenient as possible for the students and the for the lecturer, we ask that the lecturer (or any of the course coordinators) takes the following actions:

 #.
 Submit a request to
    `hpcinfo@.kuleuven.be <mailto:hpcinfo@kuleuven.be?subject=Accounts%20requests%20for%20students%20attending%20the%20course>`_